eleanorkonik/-palatinate/README.md

 It:

-* use of google fonts via the `@import` function so you don’t have to download any fonts.
+* uses google fonts via the `@import` function so you don’t have to download any fonts.
 * supports the `<cite>` tag, intended to be used in a Markdown friendly way at the end of a blockquote for ease of attribution.
 (See Also: this [stack overflow](https://stackoverflow.com/questions/2002120/citing-the-author-of-a-blockquote-using-markdown-syntax) discussion).
 Note: For wikilinks to work inside the cite tag, you need a blank `>` blockquote line before the `> <cite> [[wikilink]]</cite>`.
 * disables ligatures for Inter in edit more so that `<!-- html comments -->` doesn’t look unbalanced.
 * uses a monospaced font for `%% comments %%`